 Day-to-day servicing costs or maintenance are charged as expenses as incurred, except where they relate to the replacement or an enhancement of a part or component of an asset, in which case the costs are capitalised and then depreciated.

 Revitalisation project costs

-Revitalisation project costs decreased in 2023 compared to 2022 mainly due to higher reimbursement of public domain works completed during the 2022 year.
-Other costs are primarily related to maintenance, event management and activation costs at The Station site.
+Revitalisation project costs decreased in 2024 compared to 2023 mainly due to lower maintenance, event management and activation costs at The Station site.

 Public infrastructure expenditure